dnephin/PyStaticConfiguration/README.md

 * Properties files only support `=` and `:` key value separators.
 Keys without a separator, and space separators are not supported.
 Comments (`#`) and blank lines are accepted.
+* `ConfigurationWatcher` does not support composite configurations yet.
+Reloading any configuration overrides the current values.

 Examples
 --------